Girgias/query-builder/README.md

 They all have the same constructor signature which requires the table name on which to execute the query.

+To do a SELECT query with table join use the ``SelectJoin`` class.
+An example can be seen below on how to use this class.

 ### Examples
 A basic select query:
 ```php